In New Hampshire, homeschoolers may self-certify their children's completion of high school per Ed 315.16, the rules that govern home education.

-Homeschoolers that follow RSA 193-A do not need to fulfill credits, take particular courses or tests, or maintain a transcript in order to graduate.
-The requirement is to cover that list of broad subjects found in statute at some point in the child's grade 1 to 12 learning -- science, mathematics, language, government, history, health, reading, writing, spelling, the history of the constitutions of New Hampshire and the United States, and an exposure to and appreciation of art and music.
-If your teen's post-graduation pursuits require a transcript, we have information and tips on our High School & Beyond page.
+Homeschoolers that follow RSA 193-A do not need to fulfill credits, take particular courses or tests, or pass a final matriculation exam in order to graduate.
+The requirement is to cover a list of broad subjects found in statute at some point in the child's grade 1 to 12 learning -- science, mathematics, language, government, history, health, reading, writing, spelling, the history of the constitutions of New Hampshire and the United States, and an exposure to and appreciation of art and music.

 Federal law recognizes that NH home educated students can self-certify graduation to be eligible for Federal Student Aid (FSA) funds.